camunda-community-hub/camunda-8-code-studio/README.md

 In a hypothetical near-future scenario, an outbreak of HZV - "Hypothetical Zombie Virus" - is turning infected people who are not treated in time into zombies, hungry for brains.

-In this workshop you will learn how you can automate a Process using Camunda Platform 8.
-You are going to learn some fundamentals about modelling BPMN and DMN, get insights about the implementing service tasks and use various components of the Camunda Platform stack.
+In this workshop you will learn how you can automate a Process using [Camunda Platform 8](https://camunda.com/platform/).
+You are going to learn some fundamentals about modelling BPMN and DMN, get insights about the implementing service tasks, and use various components of the Camunda Platform stack.
 As a scenario we try to prevent the human race from being overrun by Zombies.
 Of course this can only be achieved by implementing a quarantine process from the view of the health-department.
 No big deal, we're just saving the future of humanity using BPMN.

-Welcome to Camunda's Platform 8 Code studio!
+Welcome to Camunda's Platform 8 Code Studio!
 These exercises and notes have been designed for an actual workshop.
 They act as a resource for the moderator, but you can also follow the exercises here without attending an actual event - just imagine that you hear your favorite Developer Advocate talking to you.
 This readme contains detailed instruction on how to complete the exercises.
 In the other folders, you'll find solutions to